haxpor/lgl/README.md

 # License

-All non-source asset from learnopengl.com.
+All non-source asset from learnopengl.com, thus adhere to its original.
-Source code is adapted from original.
+Source code is adapted from original under MIT.